 The safety record of buses and drivers is outstanding in the Navarro School District.
 The school bus drivers undergo an extensive training program prior to getting behind the wheel of a school bus and refresher training every year.
 This training helps to ensure that riding a school bus is the safest way to get to school.

-Follow directions given by the driver or monitor.
+Follow directions given by the driver.

 Be at your assigned stop 5 minutes before your scheduled pick-up time.